kaalage/weather-app/README.md

-# CDK Script
+# React Web App

-Lambda function that processes the incoming data produced by IoT devices.
+This project displays the decoded weather data.

-Script decodes and then store the decoded weather data in a DynamoDB table.
+This front-end connects to the DynamoDB table, fetches the data, and displays it.